HEAT and Data Protection

 We collect data from learners who engage with the University for the purposes of monitoring and evaluation.
 This gives us a clear picture of who we should be targeting our support at, and how we can make it as effective as possible.
 We also track the long-term educational journeys of our participants which lets us see how many progress on to higher education.

-For research and monitoring purposes only, this data may also be shared with appropriate third party organisations such as the Higher Education Funding Council for England, Higher Education Statistics Agency, and our partners including the Higher Education Access Tracker Service subscribers to help evaluate the effectiveness of this activity as part of the government policy to widen participation in higher education and to develop future policy.
-We will not use your record in a way that would affect you individually, nor will we release data to anyone who is unauthorised.
+For research and monitoring purposes only, data may also be shared with appropriate third party organisations.
+These include the Higher Education Funding Council for England, Higher Education Statistics Agency, and our partners including the Higher Education Access Tracker Service subscribers to help evaluate the effectiveness of this activity.
+This is part of the government’s policy to widen participation in higher education and to develop future policy.
+We will not use your record in a way that would affect you individually, nor will we release data to anyone who is unauthorised to receive it.

 What do we collect?

 We collect various types of data from participants on our activities: